learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 ## Objectives

-By the end of this lab, you will:
+You will be able to:

-- have a better sense of what sets, universal sets, and subsets are
+- Have a better sense of what sets, universal sets, and subsets are
-- know how to perform common set operations in Python
+- Know how to perform common set operations in Python
 - Learn how to use Venn Diagrams to understand about the relationships between sets